 The institution has different mechanisms for student integration in the internal university space.
 For example, 25% of the Scientific Council and 25% of the Board of Trustees are students.
-Another example is that the University has a Student Parliament, which includes students from both national and international programmes.
-As a way of integration, the Student Parliament and Department of Physical Education collaboratively organize tournament-style sport events such as: football, basketball etc. The University has Cardiology club, Physiology club, which not only helps students expand their knowledge but also promotes interaction and integration among students from diverse backgrounds.
+Another example is that the University has a Student Parliament, which includes students from both Armenian and English language programs.
+As a way of integration, the Student Parliament and Department of Physical Education collaboratively organize tournament-style sport events such as: football, basketball etc. The University has Cardiology club, Physiology club, which not only helps students expand their knowledge but also promotes interaction and integration among students from different backgrounds.
 The University also has a cultural club, which gives students the opportunity to learn about each other's cultures.